-The loss of half of lions the past 25 years demands that donors and conservationists alike unite and bring our best, collaborative investments and actions forward for the recovery of lions and the restoration of their landscapes.
+The loss of half the lions in Africa over the past 25 years demands that donors and conservationists alike unite and bring our best, collaborative investments and actions forward for the recovery of lions and the restoration of their landscapes.

-Launched by the Wildlife Conservation Network and the Leonardo DiCaprio Foundation, the Lion Recovery Fund drives your investment to game-changing actions by the most effective, vetted partners who work collaboratively to bring lions back.
-Through strategic investments and collaboration with other public and private donors, the Lion Recovery Fund aspires to support a doubling of the number of lions by 2050, the same year when Africa’s human population is expected to double.
+Created by the Wildlife Conservation Network in partnership with the Leonardo DiCaprio Foundation, the Lion Recovery Fund drives your investment to game-changing actions by the most effective, vetted partners who work collaboratively to bring lions back.
+Through strategic investments and collaboration with other public and private donors, the Lion Recovery Fund aspires to double the number of lions in Africa, regaining those lions lost over the past 25 years.
 We are committed to seeing thriving savannah landscapes where Africa’s people, its economic development and its lions all coexist.

 While the Lion Recovery Fund targets site-based conservation results on the ground in Africa, it also supports campaign strategies that build public, political, and philanthropic will for lion recovery.
 Today, too few people recognize the dramatic decline of lions and what that represents—loss of ecosystem services, the disappearance of other wildlife, and risks to African economies where tourism is important.
 The Lion Recovery Fund therefore invests in projects in both Africa and in western donor countries to build the commitment to recover lions and restore their wild landscapes.
 The Lion Recovery Fund will operate until lions are on a clear path toward doubling their numbers, indicating healthier protected landscapes across Africa.